Free & convenient patient parking located behind the office.

 Prophylactic cleanings, also known as “regular cleanings, ” are the cleanings you receive during your routine dental appointments.
 They are essential in helping to prevent decay and keep your breath fresh, and should be scheduled every 6 months.
 During your cleaning, we’ll remove any plaque, tartar, or bacterial buildup from your teeth and floss between them to ensure the continued health of your smile.

 Periodontal cleanings are only necessary for patients with periodontal, or gum, disease, and are sometimes referred to as “deep cleanings.”
 These cleaning sessions are more thorough than regular cleanings, and are meant to halt the progression of gum disease.
-Your dentist or hygienist will carefully scrape away any plaque or tartar buildup from between your teeth and gums, and carefully smooth out the roots of your teeth, to eliminate pockets that can trap bacteria and allow gum disease to flourish.
+Dr. Pacheco or a hygienist will carefully scrape away any plaque or tartar buildup from between your teeth and gums, and carefully smooth out the roots of your teeth, to eliminate pockets that can trap bacteria and allow gum disease to flourish.
 An important part of every periodontal maintenance routine, deep cleanings can help those suffering from gum disease to preserve their oral health.

 The vast majority of dental insurance policies fully cover routine preventive care like cleanings, exams, and x-rays.
 Even if it’s not completely covered by your insurance plan, chances are it is at least partially covered.
 Certain plans may even cover optional treatments, like dental sealants and fluoride treatments.
 Get in touch with your provider for specific details about your insurance plan, or give us a call today and find out how we can help maximize your benefits.